cheremin/scalarization/README.md

 	...
 }
 ```
-(method name is not important -- ``@ScenarioRunArgs` annotation is). `ScenarioRun` class
+(method name is not important, `@ScenarioRunArgs` annotation is a key). `ScenarioRun`
-contains list of additional JVM options to append/override before run the scenario.
-JVM
+class contains list of additional JVM options to append/override before run the scenario.
-options could be something like `-Dname=value` (`JvmArg.SystemProperty`), or any other
+JVM options could be something like `-Dname=value` (`JvmArg.SystemProperty`), or any
-JVM flag/option -- e.g. `-XX:InlineSmallCode=2000` (`JvmArg.JvmExtendedProperty`).
-There
+other JVM flag/option -- e.g. `-XX:InlineSmallCode=2000` (`JvmArg.JvmExtendedProperty`).
-are bunch of helpers for making list of parameters:
+There are bunch of helpers for making list of parameters:
 ```java
 @ScenarioRunArgs
 public static List<ScenarioRun> parametersToRunWith() {